Huntington Castle, Clonegal: History

-The structure was originally a "plantation castle", used for defensive purposes during the plantation of the area in the early 17th century.
-The original tower house, which served as a garrison, was built in the 15th century as a stronghold for the Caviness family, an old Irish clan.
-Due to the strategic importance of the village of Clonegal during the Cromwellian conquest of Ireland because of its location on the road between Dublin and Wexford, the castle was captured by Oliver Cromwell as he marched on Kilkenny in 1650.
+The original tower house, which was used as a "plantation castle" during the plantation of that area in the early 17th century, was built in the 15th century as a stronghold for the Caviness family, an old Irish clan.
+Due to the strategic importance of the village of Clonegal during the Cromwellian conquest of Ireland because of its location on the road between Dublin and Wexford, the castle was captured and used as a garrison by Oliver Cromwell as he marched on Kilkenny in 1650.

 The house was extended circa 1880 to include a seven bay two storey wing.

+Huntington castle was seized by the Irish Republican Army (IRA) to use as their headquarters around the year 1916 when the Anglo-Irish War was in its early beginnings.

 The house and grounds were redecorated by Manning Durdin Robertson in 1933 in a modern style including a new boat house, removal of battlements and reconstruction of the gateway.

 It was the setting for Stanley Kubrick's film Barry Lyndon.
 Its basement has been the base of a religion, the Fellowship of Isis, since 1976, The castle hosted the Solas Festival in August 2008, co-founded by Olivia Robertson, her brother Lawrence Durdin-Robertson and his wife Pamela.
 The castle is now owned by Alexander and Claire Durdin Robertson.